Self-control with eating is hard sometimes, isn’t it?

 Or you can put a covering over it that you cannot see through, such as foil or an opaque/color plastic wrap.

-Be willing to test to which approach works for you.
+Be willing to test out which approach works for you.

 The good news is that this principle even works for other things besides eating.